 Mrs. Pedroso is a Florida trained collaborative attorney and actively promotes this branch of family law in the community.
-She is a member of the Collaborative Family Law Professionals of South Florida as well as the Collaborative Action Group.
+She is a member of the Collaborative Action Group as well as a Board Member of the Collaborative Family Law Professionals of South Florida.
 Her work with the Collaborative Action Group seeks to educate businesses, employers and the community as a whole on the benefits of individuals handling their family law matters within the Collaborative Process.

 Education: Mrs. Pedroso is a graduate from Nova Southeastern University Shepard Broad School of Law.
 During her time in law school, she participated in the NSU Children & Families Clinic as a Certified Legal Intern and was the recipient of the Honorable Charles L. Kaplan Scholarship and Award for outstanding service and dedication to children and families.